mohnish-vigneshwaran/Push-Button-Controlled-Buzzer-and-Speaker-Using-AT89C51-Microcontroller/README.md

 8. Switch ON the transistor, buzzer, and speaker.
 9. If the button is released, make `P3.2` LOW.
 10. Switch OFF the transistor, buzzer, and speaker.
-11. Repeat the process continuously.
+11. Repeat the process continuously.,

 ## Embedded C Program